Thursday, December 7, 2023

 Introduction to Yala National Park

 Yala is the second largest national park in Sri Lanka located in the southeastern dry zone of Sri Lanka.
 Its size is 979 sq km.
-Located in the middle of both Uva and Southern Provinces, there are 5 zones.
+Located in the middle of both the Uva and Southern Provinces, there are 5 zones.
 Visitors can have the opportunity to visit the first and second zones which cover an area of 141 sq km.

 Lake iIn Yala National Park